 The Heart Tells Part 2

-So Shan's hands suddenly stopped on the softcover and proceeded to rest her hands on So Eun's head.
-Something like this didn't happen before, and he saw his Mother's expression changed in a glimpse before she put on a slightly warm smile.
+So Shan's hands suddenly stopped on the softcover and then rested on So Eun's head.
+Something like this didn't happen before, and he saw his Mother's expression change in a glimpse before she put on a slightly warm smile.
 Instantly hiding her disturbed and worried emotions.

 "You are just a 10-year-old kid, we should just ignore the outside for a while and protect ourselves from any illnesses, right?
 It's hard to get a fever nowadays."
-So Shan enunciate, softly caressing his son's head.
-He just glanced at her, expression turning bitter.
+So Shan enunciated, softly caressing his son's head.
+He just glanced at her, his expression turning bitter.

 She was hoping that his son would get her point, so she continued petting his head.
 But contrary to her mother's pleasing smile, So Eun's mood didn't reciprocate her warm feelings.

 Because little did she know, he completely went on a different scenario.
-His mind was brought into a deeper mess, a subject that his parents have been avoiding since he was born.
-With that statement alone, So Eun had reminded himself again.
+His mind was brought into a deeper mess, a subject that his parents had been avoiding since he was born.
+With that statement alone, So Eun reminded himself again.

 "Mom..."
 He spoke hesitantly, his fingers fidgeting underneath the duvet.
-So Shan hummed, and get the wet fabric before standing up.
+So Shan hummed and got the wet fabric before standing up.

 "What is it?"